Enum paralegal_spdg::rustc::mir::Rvalue

 Len(Place<'tcx>)

-Yields the length of the place, as a usize.
+Yields the length of the place, as a usize

 If the type of the place is an array, this is the array length.
-For slices ([T], not &[T]) this accesses the place’s metadata to determine the length.
-This rvalue is ill-formed for places of other types.
+For slices ([T]

 Cast(CastKind, Operand<'tcx>, Ty<'tcx>)

-Performs essentially all of the casts that can be performed via as.
+Performs essentially all of the casts that can be performed via as

 This allows for casts from/to a variety of types.

-FIXME: Document exactly which CastKinds allow which types of casts.
-Figure out why ArrayToPointer and MutToConstPointer are special.
+s allow which types of casts.
+Figure out why

 BinaryOp(BinOp, Box<(Operand<'tcx>, Operand<'tcx>), Global>)

-• Left and right shift operations accept signed or unsigned integers not necessarily of the same type and return a value of the same type as their LHS.
+.
+The types of the operands must be matching, up to the usual caveat of the lifetimes in function pointers. - Left and right shift operations accept signed or unsigned integers not necessarily of the same type and return a value of the same type as their LHS.
 Like in Rust, the RHS is truncated as needed.

-• The remaining operations accept signed integers, unsigned integers, or floats with matching types and return a value of that type.
+operations accept signed integers, unsigned integers, or bools with matching types and return a value of that type. - The remaining operations accept signed integers, unsigned integers, or floats with matching types and return a value of that type.

 CheckedBinaryOp(BinOp, Box<(Operand<'tcx>, Operand<'tcx>), Global>)